 3. you are moved to another room with a vacancy

 What happens if I do not participate in room selection?

 Students who do not participate in the housing assignment process will be assigned to a space by the Office of Residence Life during July.

 How do I apply to live off-campus?

 St. Lawrence University is a residential campus for undergraduate students.
-All students are assigned housing except those on off-campus study programs or those with permission to live off-campus through the commuter status process or the senior off-campus selection process.
+All students are assigned housing except those on off-campus study programs or those with permission to live off-campus through the commuter status process.